-- Describe how the eligible provider's activities are delivered by instructors, volunteers, counselors, and administrators who have access to high-quality professional development, including through electronic means, based on the most rigorous and scientifically valid research.
+- Describe how the eligible provider's IELCE activities are delivered by instructors, volunteers, counselors, and administrators who have access to high-quality professional development, including through electronic means, based on the most rigorous and scientifically valid research.
 (WIOA Consideration #9) (IAC 281-23.7) - Describe recent professional development activities (PDAs) that your program has participated in over the last two years, what was the impact of the professional development activity on the program, instructors and learners.
-Complete the chart detailing the Appendix K: Prior Professional Development Activities attended or participated in specific areas of adult education and literacy services.

-Describe how the eligible provider will provide staff development to ensure staff (especially new staff) are knowledgeable about adult education, best practices for instructional delivery, and state policies, procedures and priorities and that the professional development is implemented in the classroom.
+Complete the chart detailing the Appendix J Prior Professional Development Activities attended or participated in specific areas of adult education and English language acquisition services. - Describe how the eligible provider will provide staff development to ensure staff (especially new ELL staff) are knowledgeable about English language acquisition, best practices for instructional delivery, and state policies, procedures and priorities and that the professional development is implemented in the classroom.